clean eating cucumber noodles with lemon basil

 - 3 pounds cucumbers, julienne cut (no seeds)

-- 1/3 cup chiffonade cut lemon basil * see tip
+- 1/3 cup chiffonade cut lemon basil or regular basil * see tip

 - Whisk shallot, vinegar, oil and salt in a large bowl.
 Add cucumber and basil and toss to coat.
 Serve immediately.